 Are You Scared About Signing Talent Management Contracts with Agencies?
 Talent Management Contracts Are Confusing – Learn the Facts First

-Note: I am not an attorney.
-Please check with an entertainment law firm if you have any questions about written talent management contracts or agreements.
+Note: I am NOT an attorney!
+Please check with an entertainment law firm if you have any questions about written model agency agreements.

 You are bound to feel excited about getting listed for a week or so.

 Don’t Be Confused by Talent Management Contracts!

-If you have no prior experience of dealing with these talent managers or even modeling agencies, you are going to face problems at the time of negotiation.
+If you have no prior experience of dealing with these talent managers or modeling agencies, you are going to face problems at the time of negotiation.
 And, your professional model career can suffer because of this.

-Below, find some modeling tips about management contracts to help you know how to negotiate.
+Below, find some tips about management contracts to help you know how to negotiate.
 Knowledge helps when you get listed with talent management companies.

 Disclaimer: I am not an attorney nor a legal adviser and I suggest for you to hire one.
 This is especially true if you don’t understand the paperwork involved in listing with a modeling agency.

 When it comes to negotiating with a model management company, you need to be clear in your mind regarding what type of contract you are signing.

 Generally speaking, you’ll find two types of talent management contracts.
 These are:

 On the other hand, when you sign a non-exclusive contract, you can work with any agency you want.

 So, unless you are signing with one of the top people in the country – who either works for, or can get you listed with the biggest agents such as Ford, Elite or Next Model Agency New York, I suggest the non-exclusive if at all possible.

 Terms and conditions of model management agreements

 Once you know more about your type of talent management contract, you must read the terms and conditions mentioned in the paperwork.

-Before signing with a model agency, it is your responsibility to ensure that the modeling agent only gets a commission when he/she directly provides the work.
+Before signing with a model agency, it is your responsibility to ensure that the agent only gets a commission when he/she directly provides the work.

 Actual talent agency commission percentage